-All drivers have a U.S. Constitutional right to decline to take any chemical BAC test.
+All drivers have a U.S. Constitutional right to decline to take any breath test.
 But if they do, Maine punishes them.
 To do so, it confiscates their driver’s license.
-In addition, it may jail them.
+It may also jail them.

 The state punishes those under 21 who use their right with a license suspension.
 It’s for 18 months.
 It also adds six months more if there was a passenger under 21.
 Penalties increase greatly for additional offenses.